Jill Heinerth: Early life and education

-As a child, Heinerth was inspired by Jacques Cousteau's television series.
+As a child, Jill was inspired by Jacques Cousteau's television series.
 In 5th grade, she gave a Science Fair project about mysterious disappearances in the Bermuda Triangle.
 She gained a Bachelor of Fine Arts in Visual Communications Design at York University, and ran a small graphic design agency in Toronto while teaching scuba in Lake Huron's port of Tobermory in the evenings.
 In 2023 Heinerth was awarded an honorary PhD from Victoria University in the University of Toronto.

 Career

 In 1991, Heinerth quit her office job and moved to the Cayman Islands to dive full-time, honing skills in underwater photography.
 She then moved to Florida to work on cave diving, where she was mentored by documentary filmmaker Wes Skiles.
 She collaborated with his Karst Productions, based in High Springs, Florida.

 In 1998, Heinerth was part of the team that made the first 3D map of an underwater cave.

 Heinerth became the first person to dive the iceberg caves of Antarctica, penetrating further into an underwater cave system than any woman ever In 2001, she was part of a team that explored ice caves of icebergs where she and her then husband Paul Heinerth "discovered wondrous life and magical vistas" and experienced the calving of an iceberg, documented in the film Ice Island.

 In 2015, Heinerth participated in exploring the numerous anchialine caves of Christmas Island.

 In 2016, Heinerth led an expedition that explored and surveyed the flooded Bell Island Mines in Newfoundland and Labrador, Canada.

 Heinerth is a Fellow of The Explorers Club and the inaugural Explorer-in-Residence of the Royal Canadian Geographical Society.

 She consults on training programmes for diving agencies, publishes photojournalism in a range of magazines and speaks around the world.

 Heinerth has written opinion pieces and articles about exploration and climate change for global publications including the Los Angeles Times.

 In 2020, Heinerth spoke with the podcast This is Love about diving in ice caves in Antarctica.

-Jill Heinerth is a prolific public speaker and educator represented by Speaker's Spotlight agency.
+Jill Heinerth is a public speaker and educator represented by Speaker's Spotlight agency.

 In 2020, Heinerth was interviewed on many radio, TV and podcasts programs including the NPR radio program Fresh Air.

 In August 2022, Heinerth led a team of expeditionary technical divers who confirmed and photographed a lost, sunken WWII bomber at the bottom of Gander Lake in Newfoundland.

 Heinerth was a member of a Royal Canadian Geographical Society team that discovered the wreckage of the Quest, the polar exploration vessel of the Shackleton–Rowett Expedition of 1921–1922 on which Sir Ernest Shackleton died in 1922.The wreck was found in 390 metres of water on the seabed of the Labrador Sea roughly 80 km off Labrador's coast, sitting almost upright, and appearing to be broadly intact.

 Jill Heinerth is the subject of the award-winning feature documentary film Diving Into The Darkness, produced by Running Cloud Productions and directed by Nays Baghai.
 The 2024 film won the feature documentary award at the Santa Barbara International Film Festival.